nielsdehaan1977/Fintech_Project2/README.md

 ## Usage

+ (Currently we only allow for 1 data set to be picked up, but the ultimate goal of the tool is that it can process any dataset that you'd like to run through a Neural Network).

 To use the venture funding with deep learning jupyter lab notebook, simply clone the full repository and open the **venture_funding_with_deep_learning.ipynb** file in Jupyter Lab.